MicrosoftDocs/azure-stack-docs/AKS-Hybrid/policy-guidance.md

 ---
-title: Azure policy guidance for AKS hybrid
+title: Azure policy guidance for AKS enabled by Azure Arc
-description: Learn about AKS hybrid best practices and guidance in using Azure policy. ms.topic: article ms.date: 08/25/2023
+description: Learn about best practices and guidance in using Azure policy in AKS enabled by Arc. ms.topic: article ms.date: 01/10/2024
 author: sethmanheim
 ms.author: sethm
 ms.lastreviewed: 05/03/2023